akh1lk/torque/README.md

 **Transform 2D captures into interactive 3D assets using Gaussian Splatting & SAM2**

-Torque converts multi-view images into high-quality 3D models.
-Capture objects from multiple angles, define boundaries with AI-powered masking, and generate photorealistic 3D assets with clean backgrounds for games, AR, and digital content.
+Torque: A pipeline for converting 2D images of a real-world asset into high-quality 3D models for VFX hobbyists to use in games, AR, and other digital media (TikTok, Instagram, etc!)

 <table>
 <tr>